ga-dc/outcomes/roadmap/week08/readme.md

 When writing about your project, here are some questions to keep in mind.
-* What question you are looking to answer?
+* What question are you looking to answer?
 * Why does this question matter?
 * What research did you do?
-* Where you got the research materials?
+* Where did you get the research materials?
 * How was the research sampled?
 * How was the data obtained?
 * How did you explore the data?